-A critical task in quantum physics is to find ground (excited) eigenstates and eigenenergies of a quantum many-body system with wide applications in quantum chemistry~\cite{chan2011density,mcardle2020quantum,cao2018quantum}, materials~\cite{Bauer2020}, condensed matter physics~\cite{zheng2017stripe}, high energy physics~\cite{Jordan_2012,PhysRevLett.126.062001}, etc. Based on different assumptions or approximations, various classical computational methods have been invented, such as perturbation theories~\cite{abrikosov2012methods}, variational tensor network approaches~\cite{WFT1,orus2019tensor,jordan2008classical}, self-consistent density functional theory or embedding methods~\cite{DFT2,knizia2012density,rubin2016hybrid,li2021toward,Troyer16}, quantum Monte Carlo (QMC)~\cite{ceperley1980ground,zhang1997constrained,booth2009fermion}, machine learning~\cite{carleo2017solving,hermann2020deep,pfau2020ab}, etc. In particular, as one of the state-of-the-art approaches, QMC has drawn great attention and been widely exploited to study chemistry and condensed matter physics problems, solving problems with up to around 800 electrons~\cite{al2021interactions}.
-However, since the Hilbert space of quantum systems increases exponentially with the system size, all these classical methods have certain limitations.
-Specifically, QMC represents quantum states by an effective superposition of classical basis states, which is realized via a sampling approach, it in general suffers from the notorious sign problem, prohibiting its usefulness for general problems.
+A critical task in quantum physics is finding eigenstates and eigenenergies of quantum many-body systems due to their wide-ranging applications in quantum chemistry~\cite{chan2011density,mcardle2020quantum,cao2018quantum}, materials~\cite{Bauer2020}, condensed matter physics~\cite{zheng2017stripe}, high energy physics~\cite{Jordan_2012,PhysRevLett.126.062001}, etc. Various classical computational methods have been developed based on different approximations, including perturbation theories~\cite{abrikosov2012methods}, variational tensor network approaches~\cite{WFT1,orus2019tensor,jordan2008classical}, self-consistent density functional theory or embedding methods~\cite{DFT2,knizia2012density,rubin2016hybrid,li2021toward,Troyer16}, quantum Monte Carlo (QMC)~\cite{ceperley1980ground,zhang1997constrained,booth2009fermion}, machine learning~\cite{carleo2017solving,hermann2020deep,pfau2020ab}, etc. {Among these} state-of-the-art classical methods, QMC has drawn great attention and has been widely exploited to study problems in chemistry and condensed matter physics, solving systems with up to around 800 electrons~\cite{al2021interactions}. {However, QMC has its limitations in addressing the eigenstate problem}.
+Specifically, it represents quantum states by an effective superposition of classical basis states, which generally suffers from the notorious sign problem~\cite{troyer2005computational}, prohibiting its effectiveness for strongly correlated systems.

-On the other hand, quantum computers can more naturally represent and manipulate quantum states, thus offering the opportunity to overcome the challenge~\cite{nielsen2002quantum}.
-Different quantum algorithms, such as adiabatic state preparation~\cite{albash2018adiabatic}, quantum phase estimation~\cite{kitaev1995quantum,abrams1999quantum,aspuru2005simulated}, and the recent proposed/improved methods~\cite{lin2022heisenberg,wan2021randomized,zeng2021universal,huo2021shallow,dong2022ground}, have been proposed to solve the eigenstate problem.
-Yet, those quantum algorithms generally require a deep quantum circuit that is only achievable with a fault-tolerant universal quantum computers.
-Near-term quantum computers however can only control a limited number of qubits with relatively noisy operations, corresponding to the noisy intermediate-scale quantum (NISQ) era.
-While many recent works have shown the potential applicability of quantum computing using NISQ devices~\cite{preskill2018quantum,PRXQuantum.2.017003,endoreview,cerezo2020variational,RevModPhys.94.015004}, whether they are sufficiently powerful (large and accurate) to solve realistic problems still remains open.